AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments.md

 * **Fragment Elements**

   * Elements correlate to the data fields holding content.
-  * For fragments with structured content, you use a content model to create the content fragment.
+  * You use a content model to create the content fragment.
 The elements (fields) specified in the model define the structure of the fragment.
 These elements (fields) can be of a variety of data-types.
-  * For simple fragments:

-    * The content is held in one (or more) multi-line text field(s), or element(s).
-    * The elements are defined in the fragment template (cannot be defined when authoring the fragment, see [Content Fragment Templates](/help/sites-developing/content-fragment-templates.md)).

 * **Fragment Paragraphs**

-  * Blocks of text, that are:
+  * Blocks of text, often multi-line, that are delimited as individual entities.

-    * separated by vertical spaces (carriage return)
-    * in multi-line text elements; in either simple or structured fragments

   * In the [Rich Text](/help/assets/content-fragments/content-fragments-variations.md#rich-text) and [Markdown](/help/assets/content-fragments/content-fragments-variations.md#markdown) modes, a paragraph can be formatted as a header, in which case it and the following paragraph belong together as one unit.